missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 TODO TODO
 ```

-Note that since Python is an interpreted language we can use the `pdb` shell to execute commands and to execute instructions.
+Note that since Python is an interpreted language, we can use the `pdb` shell to execute commands and execute instructions.
-[`ipdb`](https://pypi.org/project/ipdb/) is an improved `pdb` that uses the [`IPython`](https://ipython.org) REPL enabling tab completion, syntax highlighting, better tracebacks, and better introspection while retaining the same interface as the `pdb` module.
+[`ipdb`](https://pypi.org/project/ipdb/) is an improved `pdb` that uses the [`IPython`](https://ipython.org) REPL, thus enabling tab completion, syntax highlighting, better tracebacks and better introspection, while retaining the same interface as the `pdb` module.

-For more low level programming you will probably want to look into [`gdb`](https://www.gnu.org/software/gdb/) (and its quality of life modification [`pwndbg`](https://github.com/pwndbg/pwndbg)) and [`lldb`](https://lldb.llvm.org/).
+For more low level programming you can look into [`gdb`](https://www.gnu.org/software/gdb/) (and its quality of life modification [`pwndbg`](https://github.com/pwndbg/pwndbg)) and [`lldb`](https://lldb.llvm.org/).
 They are optimized for C-like language debugging but will let you probe pretty much any process and get its current machine state: registers, stack, program counter, &c.

 ## Specialized Tools

 Even if what you are trying to debug is a black box binary there are tools that can help you with that.
-Whenever programs need to perform actions that only the kernel can, they will use [System Calls](https://en.wikipedia.org/wiki/System_call).
+Whenever programs need to perform actions that only the kernel can, they use [System Calls](https://en.wikipedia.org/wiki/System_call).
-There are commands that will let you trace the syscalls your program makes.
-In Linux there's [`strace`](http://man7.org/linux/man-pages/man1/strace.1.html) and macOS and BSD have [`dtrace`](http://dtrace.org/blogs/about/).
-Since `dtrace` can be tricky to use since it uses its own `D` language there is a wrapper called [`dtruss`](https://www.manpagez.com/man/1/dtruss/) that will provide an interface more similar to `strace` (more details [here](https://8thlight.com/blog/colin-jones/2015/11/06/dtrace-even-better-than-strace-for-osx.html)).
+There are commands that let you trace the syscalls your program makes.
+In Linux there's [`strace`](http://man7.org/linux/man-pages/man1/strace.1.html) and macOS and BSD have [`dtrace`](http://dtrace.org/blogs/about/). `dtrace` can be tricky to use because it uses its own `D` language, but there is a wrapper called [`dtruss`](https://www.manpagez.com/man/1/dtruss/) that provides an interface more similar to `strace` (more details [here](https://8thlight.com/blog/colin-jones/2015/11/06/dtrace-even-better-than-strace-for-osx.html)).

 Below are some examples of using `strace` or `dtruss` to show [`stat`](http://man7.org/linux/man-pages/man2/stat.2.html) syscall traces for an execution of `ls`.
 For a deeper dive into `strace`, [this](https://blogs.oracle.com/linux/strace-the-sysadmins-microscope-v2) is a good read.